fireresq036/TeacherAssistant/README.md

 # TeacherAssistant
-AI Tool to assist teachers generate grade approprate homework for students with IEP's
+AI Tool to assist teachers generate grade approprate homework for students with IEP's.